Get the latest from TODAY

 When it comes to weight loss, it’s not only about what you’re eating that counts, but what you're not eating also matters.
 "In this case, the wholesome foods she [Williams] added to her Instant Pot replaced other foods that had less healthy ingredients like fats, salt, and additives," said Taub-Dix.
 "There’s also a sense of pride and empowerment in creating healthy habits that produce benefits you can actually feel and see."

-Williams, who is currently developing recipes for a future cookbook, said she hopes to encourage others to make easy changes that will make a big difference — “even if you're a busy working mom with a bunch of little guys!”
+Williams just released her first cookbook and said she hopes to encourage others to make easy changes that will make a big difference — “even if you're a busy working mom with a bunch of little guys!”